The Awardees of 2018 SEAMEO-Japan ESD Award

 1. Strategy/ Modality of Implementation

-- The school has demonstrated the use of participatory processes – involving students, teachers, parents, community stakeholders and partners – in planning and implementing the programme.
+- The school has demonstrated the use of participatory processes – involving students, teachers, parents, communities’ stakeholders and partners – in planning and implementing the programmes.

-- Appropriate and effective methods and resources are used to implement the programme.
+- Appropriate and effective methods and resources are used to implement the programmes.

-- Monitoring and evaluation mechanisms or processes are systematically identified to the immediate and long-term outcomes of the programme.
+- Monitoring and evaluation mechanisms or processes are identified to ensure the immediate and long-term outcomes of the programmes.

 2. Innovation and Creativity

-- The school’s programme has demonstrated innovative and simple practices in “Improving Health and Nutrition”.
+- The school’s programme has demonstrated innovative practices in integrating local wisdom and current education system.

-- The school has demonstrated innovative ideas for utilizing available resources.
+- The school has demonstrated innovative ideas for utilising available resources.

 - The entry is a new idea or an improved/adapted version of existing activities.

 3. Teaching and Learning Approaches

-- The school has embedded knowledge about health and nutrition and other related environmental aspects into subject disciplines and incorporated ESD principles and pedagogical methods to ensure that students are able to connect the practices into their daily life and family.
+- The school has embedded knowledge about local wisdom into subject disciplines and incorporated ESD principles and pedagogical methods to ensure that students are able to connect the practices in their community, in their local environment, materials and resources, and learn more effectively.

 4. Engagement of Community

-- The school has engaged community partners such as neighbouring educational institutions, local government authorities and parent associations to co-implement the school’s programme.
+- The school has engaged multi-sector partners such as education institutions, teacher-training institutions, schools, cultural institutions and professional associations to co-implement the school’s programme.

 - The school has demonstrated a clear future plan on how to sustain the programme.

-- Results, both during and after implementation, have revealed the effectiveness and benefits of the school’s programme to students, teachers, parents and the wider community.
+- Results, during/after implementation, have revealed the effectiveness and benefits of the school’s programme to students, teachers, parents and the wider communities.

 |VI.
 The judging committee|